orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 1. An autoreloader is a common development tool

-2. Hot reloading is really difficult due to messy state
+2. Hot reloaders are really hard to write in Python

 3. Python autoreloaders restart the process on code changes